 There is no time limit for reporting, and people should report incidents even if significant time has passed.
-However, the District strongly encourages prompt reporting of prohibited conduct under this procedure.
+However, the District strongly encourages prompt reporting of sexual-harassment prohibited conduct under this procedure.
 Prompt reporting better enables the District to respond to the report, determine relevant issues, and provide an appropriate remedy and/or action.
 Prompt reporting allows for the collection and preservation of evidence, including physical evidence, digital media, and witness statements.
-A delay may limit the District's ability to conduct an investigation or take appropriate remedial action.
+A delay may limit the District's ability to effectively investigate and respond conduct an investigation or take appropriate remedial action.